alexellis/arkade/README.md

 With over 40 helm charts and apps available for Kubernetes, gone are the days of contending with dozens of README files just to set up a development stack with the usual suspects like IngressNginx, Postgres and Cert-Manager.

-## Do you use this project?
+## Do you use this project? 👋

-Sponsor the developer so that he can continue to make the project available to you, for free.
+Alex created this project for developers just like yourself.
+If you use arkade, become a sponsor so that he can continue to grow and improve it for your future use.

 <a href="https://github.com/sponsors/alexellis/">
 <img alt="Sponsor this project" src="https://github.com/alexellis/alexellis/blob/master/sponsor-today.png" width="90%">